Our heritage

 • 1992 - 1995 – Our surveyors were the first in New Zealand to use GPS receivers to monitor the position of the ‘tower jump form’ for the Sky Tower

-• 2005 – We began work on the Britomart Train station in central Auckland and continue to do so today
+• 2005 – Our surveyors began work on the Britomart Train Station in central Auckland and continue to do so today

 • 2005-2025 – We continue to be involved in multiple nation-building projects throughout Aotearoa New Zealand.
 From Hobsonville Point, Commercial Bay, Red Hills Green, expansion of Pokeno and Hingaia Peninsula, Rangiuru Business Park, Titanium Park, Aotea Block in Porirua and many other urban growth areas in Auckland, Tauranga, Hamilton, Wellington and Christchurch

-• 2018 – 2025 - Part of the LEAD Alliance supporting Kāinga Ora to redevelop the Crown housing estate land in Auckland
+• 2018 – 2025 - We were an integral development partner of the LEAD Alliance, supporting Kāinga Ora to redevelop the Crown housing estate land in Auckland

-• 2022-2025 – Part of the Te Aranga Alliance supporting Kāinga Ora to redevelop the Crown housing estate land in eastern Porirua
+• 2022-2025 – We were an integral part of the Te Aranga Alliance supporting Kāinga Ora to redevelop the Crown housing estate land in eastern Porirua